Table of Contents

 3- Cracked heels

 Many times heals are cracked due to deficiency of manganese.
-Singhara is good source of manganese and hence it helps in cracked heals.
+Singhara is a good source of manganese and hence it helps in cracked heals.

 4- Diarrhea, dysentery, bilious affections, piles, leucorrhoea, menorrhagia